henrik/octopress/source/_posts/2014-08-07-login-setup.markdown

 "Set up" is what you do.

-A "setup" is the act of setting something up.
+A "setup" is a thing: the act of setting something up.
 It's also used in phrases like "a setup page".

 I believe "set-up" with a hyphen is not commonly used in an IT sense. ([Corroboration.](http://www.future-perfect.co.uk/grammar-tip/is-it-setup-set-up-or-set-up/))